bootdotdev/blog/content/education/state-of-learning-to-code-2024.md

 Let's start at the beginning. **Where do people give up**?

-Here's the dropoff funnel of chapters 4-14 of the very first course: "[Learn to code with Python](https://www.boot.dev/courses/learn-python)".
+Here's the drop-off funnel of chapters 4-14 of the very first course: "[Learn to code with Python](https://www.boot.dev/courses/learn-python)".

 ![python chapter drop off](https://storage.googleapis.com/qvault-webapp-dynamic-assets/course_assets/rRTiims.png)